AppComponent is doing everything at the moment.

 selectedHero property of the

-hero property like this:
+hero property of the

-AppComponent’s template should now look like this
+AppComponent template should look like this:

-We click among the heroes.
+The detail should update every time the user picks a new hero.
+It's not happening yet!
+Click a heroe.
 No details.
-We look for an error in the console of the browser development tools.
+If you look for an error in the console of the browser development tools.
 No error.

 It is as if Angular were ignoring the new tag.
 That's because it is ignoring the new tag.